alexanderbarrios/explicit_isogenies/README.md

 # Code for explicit isogenies
 This repository contains the code that verifies some of the results of the paper *Explicit classification of isogeny graphs of rational elliptic curves* by Alexander Barrios.
-The codes are written by the author as well.

 This code was written on SageMath, and the repository consists of 6 files: